 Once your prescription is filled, you’ll receive an automated call from Rite Aid letting you know that your prescription is ready for pickup.
 After five days, a pharmacy associate will attempt to contact you about picking up your prescription.
 And, just before the prescription is put on file, a final call attempt will be made.
 After the prescription is put on file, it will be held for the time frame specified above by drug classification.

-To fill a prescription sent to Rite Aid or one put on file, contact your local Rite Aid using the Rite Aid locator.
+To fill a prescription sent to Rite Aid or one put on file, contact your local Rite Aid.

 Wondering how long Walgreens holds prescriptions?
 See our article for details.